Workout 49: Legs & Abs

 5. Calf Raise

-- Stand on the floor or, for more of a challenge, on a block or step, heels unsupported.
+- Stand on the floor or, for more of a challenge, on a block or step, heels unsupported, with a weight in each hand.
 (You can also do this with a weight in one hand, using the other to support your balance.)

 - Slowly lower your heels toward the floor until you feel a stretch in your calves.